The historic town of Marazion and St. Michael’s Mount

 There are several pubs and cafés in the town where you can enjoy a wholesome meal and a great pint of beer or glass of wine.

-- The Fire Engine and Well Bar is closest to Glenleigh House, turn left out of the front door and it is just a few metres up the hill on the right hand side.
+- The Fire Engine is closest to Glenleigh House, turn left out of the front door and it is just a few metres up the hill on the right hand side.
 Good food served every day at this traditional pub with great views of the island

 - The King’s Arms in the centre of Marazion is a traditional pub with good food and friendly atmosphere with an outside seating area.
 Try and beat the Tricky Dickies in the Tuesday night quiz!